Human Resource Services

 Responsibility: Search Chair

-• The Search Chair and/or search committee may choose to conduct telephone pre-screens to further determine if applicants meet all advertised qualifications or to aid in narrowing down the applicant pool.
-Use the Telephone Screening Template if you elect to conduct telephone pre-screens.
-Pre-approval is not needed for telephone pre-screens.
+• The Search Chair and/or search committee may choose to conduct phone screens to further determine if candidates meet all advertised qualifications or to aid in narrowing down the candidate pool.
+Use the Phone Screen Template if you elect to conduct phone screens.
+Move selected candidates to the Phone Screen step.

 Note